redhat-developer/vscode-didact/demos/markdown/tutorial/myFirst.didact.md

 Like many documents, Didact tutorials often start with a bit of an overview describing what it is the file covers.

 In this case, we're simply creating a new file that we can add some content to!

-[Send some fantastic text to a Terminal window!](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=TerminalName